j-greig/greig/_posts/2016-02-14-why-you-should-write.md

 title: Why You Should Write
 date: 2016-02-14T14:02:09+00:00
 author: James Greig
-excerpt: "<p>Writing is like flossing:&nbsp;even though we know the health benefits, we make excuses not to do it.</p><p>Here are some tips and tricks to get you started with the writing habit, and some of the benefits you'll experience from getting your thoughts out of your head and into words.</p>"
+excerpt: "Writing is like flossing... even though we know the health benefits, we make excuses not to do it.
+Here are some tips and tricks to get you started with the writing habit, and some of the benefits you'll experience from getting your thoughts out of your head and into words."
 layout: post
 guid: http://greig.cc/2016/02/14/20162why-you-should-write/
 permalink: /why-you-should-write/
 categories:
+- writing
+- popular
-  - Writing
+- test
 ---
 <iframe src="https://player.vimeo.com/video/144909352?wmode=opaque&amp;api=1" width="1280" height="720" frameborder="0" title="James Greig on Writing" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>